Gravel Bed and Habitat Compensation

 In addition to the gravel bed Seaspan is planning to construct a habitat compensation area in Burrard Inlet adjacent to the facility, in order to improve the marine habitat within the vicinity of the project.
 The proposed marine habitat is designed to enhance kelp and juvenile salmonid habitat at the estuary of MacKay Creek.

-Watch the two videos below to view progress on the project.
+Watch the three videos below to view progress on the project.

 Map of Proposed Works and Surrounding Properties